 Computing in the Curriculum

-This performance of Dulce et Decorum Est reflects the power of IT in supporting areas of the curriculum, in this case, Megan from Y6, presents some performance poetry studied as part of a topic on WWI.
+This performance of Dulce et Decorum Est reflects the power of IT in supporting areas of the curriculum, in this case, Isobel from Y6, presents some performance poetry studied as part of a topic on WWI.

 RATIONALE AND ENTITLEMENT